workingDog/pochi/README.md

 ![presenter](images/presenterpage3.png)

 When no presentation is selected and the **Start** button is pressed, **Pochi Presenter** will display a collection of empty whiteboards for the presenter to draw on using the drawing tool.
-The board collection consist of 3 whiteboards, 3 chalkboards and 3 blackboards.
+The boards consist of 3 whiteboards, 3 chalkboards and 3 blackboards.

 ![presenter](images/presenterpage4.png)